shadmantabib/BUET_CSE_Academic_Compendium/README.md

 # 🎓 BUET CSE Academic Compendium 📚

 Welcome to the academic journey through the Computer Science & Engineering curriculum at **Bangladesh University of Engineering and Technology (BUET)**.
-Explore a curated list of projects, assignments, and course materials.
+Here is a compendium of my theory and sessional courses taken so far

 ---